Securing your LastPass account against phishing threats

 Recognising Phishing Threats

 • Credential harvesting pages.
 An attacker sends an email with a link that looks like LastPass.
-The link leads to a page that asks for your master password.
+The link leads to a page asking for your master password.
 That is the main trick in recent campaigns.
 See a recent example here.

 • Malicious attachments or installers.
-Emails telling you to download a “security update” or a patched desktop app can contain malware that records keystrokes or grabs vault data.
+Emails telling you to download a “security update” or a patched desktop app can carry malware that records keystrokes or steals vault data.

 • Voice and SMS social engineering.
 Attackers call or text, push urgency, and try to get you to click or read a code aloud.
-The call amps up pressure so you act without checking links.
+The pressure is part of the attack.

 • Wrong sender domain.
 The display name might say “LastPass”, but the sending address will be odd.
 Check the full email address.

-• Urgent, alarming language that forces action.
+• Urgent, alarming language that pushes you to act.
 Typical subject lines in the campaign I’m referring to include “Legacy Request Opened (URGENT IF YOU ARE NOT DECEASED)”.
 See reporting on that campaign here.

 • Links that do not match the domain.
 Hover to view the actual URL before clicking.
 Shortened or obfuscated links are a red flag.